Did you know, there are more than 300,000 eye injuries in the U.S. every year?

 We like this pair because of their versatility over a wide range of shapes and sizes of prescription glasses as well as the no-fog, anti-scratch, and adjustable wraparound arms.

-This pair is ANSI Z87 certified.
+This pair has the ANSI Z87 safety glasses certification.

 When it comes to safety glasses, it’s all about function, and hardly any thought is put into form.
 It’s unfortunate because if you have to wear safety glasses 40 hours a week, it would be great to at least have something nice looking!